linode/docs/docs/security/ssl/creating-a-selfsigned-certificate-centos-fedora.md

     openssl req -new -x509 -sha256 -days 365 -nodes -out /etc/pki/tls/certs/example.com.crt -keyout /etc/pki/tls/private/example.com.key

-This command creates a `.csr` file under the `/etc/pki/tls/certs` directory, and a `.key` file under `/etc/pki/tls/private` using these options:
+This command creates a `.crt` file under the `/etc/pki/tls/certs` directory, and a `.key` file under `/etc/pki/tls/private` using these options:

 * `-nodes` instructs OpenSSL to create a certificate that does not require a passphrase.
 If this option is excluded, you will be required to enter the the passphrase in the console each time the application using it is restarted.